Tejas1346/mock-data-forge/README.md

 A Node.js API service for generating and injecting mock data into any REST API endpoint.
 Perfect for testing, development, and load testing your backend services.
 It comes with a frontend as well for simple tasks , we recomment the api for more complex schemas

+- Check the app live At https://mock-data-forge-xi.vercel.app/
+- Use The api at https://mock-data-forge-e9lr.vercel.app

 ## Features

 - Generate mock data based on custom schemas